microsoft/OrangeCountyFabricUserGroup/User Group Meetings/2025-01/README.md

 - **Networking Opportunities:** Connect with like-minded professionals, share experiences, and discuss best practices for implementing data science and automation in Microsoft Fabric.

+## Speaker:
+**Ravi Bodla**
+Ravi Bodla is a Principal in RSM's Digital and Data Services practice and RSM's leader for Microsoft Data Services.
+With over 20 years of experience, he helps organizations develop technology and data-driven solutions to solve business problems, enable better decision-making, and drive meaningful business transformation.
+His areas of expertise include Data Analytics, Data Strategy and Governance, Cloud Strategy, Application Modernization, Cloud Native Development, and People Analytics.

 Don’t miss this opportunity to unlock the full potential of Data Science and Copilot in Microsoft Fabric to transform your organization’s data-driven strategies!

 [Event Details](https://www.meetup.com/orange-county-microsoft-fabric-project-meetup-group/events/305599947/?eventOrigin=group_events_list)